tartley/colorama/README-hacking.md

 ## Release checklist

 1. Check the CHANGELOG is updated with everything since the last release.
+   Update CHANGELOG.rst with the new release version (move the comment for "Current release")

 2. First we'll make a candidate release.
-Ensure  the '-candidate1' suffix is present on `__version__` in `colorama/__init.py__.py`.
+Ensure  the '.rc1' suffix is present on `__version__` in `colorama/__init.py__.py`.

 3. Run the tests locally on your preferred OS, just to save you from doing